 MECHANICVILLE - Louis Benamati, 94, of So.
 Second Ave., died Saturday evening at Saratoga Hospital, after a brief illness.

-To send flowers in memory of Luigi ""Lou"" Benamati, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Luigi ""Lou"" Benamati, please visit our Heartfelt Sympathies Store.

 A native and lifelong resident of Mechanicville, born June 30, 1925, son of the late Romeo and Rose Izzo Benamati, Lou enlisted in the US Marine Corps during WWII, and served in the Pacific Theatre of Operations on the Marshall and Marianas Island group.